U.S. Senate backs shift to permanent daylight saving time - NewsBreak

 Daylight saving time this year ends on Nov.
 6.

-The post U.S. Senate backs shift to permanent daylight saving time appeared first on Kansas Reflector .
+The post U.S. Senate backs shift to permanent daylight saving time appeared first on Michigan Advance .

 Comments / 0